Shimu2621/Shimu2621/README.md

 - 💾 - Integrating _MongoDB_ for database management with _Mongoose_

 - 🌐 - Enthusiast of clean code, design patterns, solving complex problems, and scalable architectures.
+- 🧪 - Write Cypress tests to automate end-to-end workflows and boost confidence
 - 📫- How to reach me: shimu2621@gmail.com

 <h3 align="left">Connect with me:</h3>